 Bees are fascinating creatures that need our help, so following our guide above, even if you just do one thing, will help significantly towards supporting our native bees.

-Even a small window box planted with native wildflowers can support a colony of bees nearby, and a single bee hotel can house up to 1000 larvae with up to eight eggs laid in each cell.
+Even a small window box planted with native wildflowers can support a colony of bees nearby, and a single bee hive can house up to 1000 larvae with up to eight eggs laid in each cell.

 So helping bees isn’t one of those passive things you can do to help nature, it is an active part of conservation, and it doesn’t have to cost a thing.
 We hope this guide has provided you with all the information you need to support Australian native bees in your garden.